 - Drinking on muscle relaxers is also known to be responsible for prolonged staying in the system.

-Even though several suggestions have been made that certain claim drugs can be flushed out of the system faster, it should be noted that these drugs have a specific half-life and their elimination will be affected by a number of factors related to the medication, as well as the patient being treated.
+Even though several suggestions have been made that certain claim drugs can be flushed out of the system safely, it should be noted that these drugs have a specific half-life and their elimination will be affected by a number of factors related to the medication, as well as the patient being treated.

 The specific time it would take to get a muscle relaxer completely eliminated from the system depends on the drug.
 Some might only be detectable in the system for a period of two days, while others can be found for as long as a month.